molly/blog/_posts/2022-05-11-the-nft-creation-user-journey.md

 cc: true
 ---

+*This is an appendix of sorts to "[Digital artists' post-bubble hopes for NFTs don't need a blockchain]({{ site.baseurl }}{% post_url 2022-05-11-digital-artists-post-bubble-hopes-for-nfts-dont-need-a-blockchain %})".*

 An artist creates a piece of digital artwork.
 To create their first ever NFT, they have to pick a blockchain.
 Let’s go with Ethereum—it’s the most popular.
 Now which platform?
 OpenSea, I guess.
 Also the most popular.
 They open the site and go to create an account.
 “You need an Ethereum wallet to use OpenSea.”
 Right.

 They don’t have a digital wallet, so they have to create one.
 They’ll have to pick one, but we’ll say they go with MetaMask, a popular and somewhat user-friendly crypto wallet that’s installed as a browser extension.
 They go to the Chrome web store and add it to their browser, then they create an account and pick a password.
 They’re then presented with their “secret backup phrase”—different from their password, and not chosen by them.
 This is what MetaMask calls the 12-word seed phrase that really protects the account.
 They write that down on a piece of paper, probably wondering what on earth it is, and put it someplace safe.
 Finally finished, they see their shiny new Ethereum wallet address—a 42-character hexadecimal string that uniquely identifies this wallet on the blockchain.